knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 - Per-base sequence quality
 - Adapter content

+Try to answer the following questions analysing FastQC results for Illumina reads:

 **Analysing FastQC reports, how many reads are there?
-Does this answer match your previous answer for sample ARIMSS995-11 (based on ``wc`` command)?**
+Does this answer match your previous answer for sample CNGB1553 (based on ``wc`` command)?**

+**What is the average depth of coverage for these samples??**

-**With respect to quality scores, which of the two files has better-quality data: *ARIMSS995-11_1.fastq.gz* or *ARIMSS995-11_2.fastq.gz*?**
+**With respect to quality scores, is the quality of read 1 exactly the same as that of read 2?
+Do you see the same in all the samples?**

-**Besides sequence differences, are there any other differences related to run quality between the two samples we analysed (ARIMSS995-11 and untrimmed)?**

 **Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**